richardtoddstafford/reading-scholarly-articles/README.md

       content: "Body text here",
     });

+#### Linking the content

-Make sure to include this new file at the very end of the `newfield.content` file you created.
+Make sure to include this new javascript file at the very end of the `newfield.content` file you created.

     <script src="content/assets/newfield/annotations.js">